FarzanRashid/ShareRide/README.md

 # ShareRide
-ShareRide is a Django application which matches  users based on their travel schedule.
+ShareRide is a Django application that matches and connects users based on their travel schedules.

 Users submit requests sharing their travel plan.